hackerschoice/segfault/README.md

 This page is for server administrators and those folks who like to run their own segfault.net server centre.
 Running your own Segfault Server Centre allows you to offer root-servers to other users.

-If this is not what you want and you just like to get a root-shell on your own root-server then please go to [https://www.thc.org/segfault](http://www.thc.org/segfault) or try our demo deployment right now:
+If this is not what you want and you just like to get a root-shell on your own server then please go to [https://www.thc.org/segfault](http://www.thc.org/segfault) or try our demo deployment:
 ```shell
 ssh root@segfault.net # the password is 'segfault'
 ```